smnorris/bcfishpass/01_prep/barriers/04_pscis/README.md

 # PSCIS

-The [BC Provincial Stream Crossing Information System](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/land-based-investment/investment-categories/fish-passage) (PSCIS) monitors fish passage on road-stream crossings throughout British Columbia.
-These scripts index the crossings on the BC Freshwater Atlas stream network - creating an event table that permits upstream/downstream queries.
-This enables reporting on aquatic habitat potentially blocked by failed culverts.
+The [BC Provincial Stream Crossing Information System](https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/land-based-investment/investment-categories/fish-passage) (PSCIS) monitors fish passage status of road (and rail) stream crossings (ie bridges and culverts).

-## Matching PSCIS crossings to modelled crossings or streams

-PSCIS crossings (location based on GPS coordinates at site) need to be matched to the correct stream for priorization to work.
-Also, to avoid duplication when mapping and reporting on barriers, we need to match PSCIS crossings to modelled crossings.
+These scripts reference PSCIS features to the BC Freshwater Atlas stream network and identify potential problems in the PSCIS data.

+## Usage

+### Edit lookup
 The scripts included match PSCIS points to streams and modelled crossings based primarily on minimum distance (with some basic checks).
-Because mapping is often not true to real world coordinates and GPS errors do occur, this is not good enough in many instances - a PSCIS barrier on a small tributary can easily (and often) be snapped to a major river that happens to be closer to the PSCIS point.
+Because mapping, GPS and data entry errors are common, this is inadequate.
+For instance, the GPS coordinates of a PSCIS crossing for an assessment of a small tributary may be closer to the mapped location of a major river than the stream on which the assessment was done - if this occurs at a PSCIS barrier, everything upstream on the major system will incorrectly be coded as inaccessible.
 To eliminate this issue, a manually built lookup table is included to enforce the correct matching of PSCIS points to modelled crossings or streams.

-Edit this lookup [`data/pscis_modelledcrossings_streams_xref.csv`](`data/pscis_modelledcrossings_streams_xref`) when new PSCIS data is added or when errors in snapping are found.
-Rows should be added in one of three patterns:
+Edit the lookup [`data/pscis_modelledcrossings_streams_xref.csv`](`data/pscis_modelledcrossings_streams_xref`) when new PSCIS data is added or when errors in snapping are found.
+Rows should be added using one of three patterns below:

-1. Force match of a PSCIS crossing to specific modelled crossing:
+1. Force match of a PSCIS crossing to specific modelled crossing (this implicitly matches the PSCIS crossing to the correct stream) by adding the PSCIS `stream_crossing_id` and the corresponding ``modelled_crossing_id``:

     | stream_crossing_id | modelled_crossing_id | linear_feature_id | reviewer |                           notes |